djschlicht/digrapher/README.md

 ## What are digraphs?

 Digraphs and trigraphs are sequences ot 2 (digraphs) or 3 (trigraphs) characters found in source code that are treated as if they were one character.
 Take the character "{".
-Its digraphs equivalent is "<%" and its trigraph equivalent is "??<".
+Its digraph equivalent is "<%" and its trigraph equivalent is "??<".

 ## How to Use